alecive/alecive.github.io/_posts/2015-07-08-GitHubTricks.md

 git push
 {% endhighlight %}

 But in this way you will lose the changelogs in the test branch.
-Solution is, use `mebase` instead of `merge` (IF we have solved the branches conflicts).
-Please refer to http://git-scm.com/book/en/v2/Git-Branching-Rebasing for further info.
+Solution is, use `rebase` instead of `merge` (IF we have solved the branches conflicts).
+Please refer to [http://git-scm.com/book/en/v2/Git-Branching-Rebasing](http://git-scm.com/book/en/v2/Git-Branching-Rebasing) for further info.

 {% highlight bash %}
 git checkout master